lacinoire/master-thesis/docs/writing-masterdoc.md

 ## motivation
 - buildlogs huge valuable information source for developers and **researchers**
 - but only if they can extract the right information from the verbose / many lines
+- ancedotally mention different techniques and already compare here? make sure that it sounds like there is actual value in my work then. also as we moved on to comparing a general "hard to choose" story might be better than saying one is for a specific case better then the other (in the introduction)

 ## explain common use cases of when devs or researchers would extract information from there
 - NOT only the build failure reason (pack that into the middle somewhere)